Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 History and project origins

-Manzanar was the first of over 10 internment camps erected to incarcerate Japanese Americans during World War II.
+Manzanar was the first of over 10 incarceration camps erected to imprison Japanese Americans during World War II.
 The US military, suppressing its own findings that Japanese Americans were loyal to the US, claimed "military necessity" to incarcerate all people of Japanese ancestry living on the West Coast, over 120,000 men, women and children.
 For these people, the majority of whom were native-born Americans citizens and at that time school-aged children, the camp was a total negation of the American promise of "liberty and justice for all."
 (References)

 Ironically, Manzanar's high desert oasis strongly resembles the austere landscapes of Iran: